For exclusive offers and advance notice of my favorite discoveries and latest adventures!

 Whether it's taking a daily ritual from expected to extraordinary or discovering the wonderment and beauty of anew travel destination, J.R.
 McCabe elevates the everyday with timeless taste and comfortable confidence.

 We are all creatives.
 To say you are not a creative is to say you are not alive.
-Being a creative doesn’t mean you spend hours writing or sketching or designing.
-Sure, it can be all those things, but at its core being a creative simply means that you are in a state of creation instead of reaction.
+Being a creative doesn’t mean you spend hours writing, sketching or designing.
+Sure, it can be all those things but at its core being a creative simply means that you are in a state of creation instead of reaction.
 Creation is our natural state.
 Reaction is a learned behavior.
-When we are not creating we are surviving.
-I’ve been there — in a constant state of reaction to the outside world, so worried about the day or what tomorrow will bring that you can barely eat or sleep from the stress.
+When we are reacting to the outside world, worried about the pressures of the day or what tomorrow will bring, we are in survival mode.
+When we align with our inner world and find that which drives, intrigues, delights, and moves us — we are in creative mode.

 #1 Make Time

 There are as many hours in a day as you put into them.
 If you allow the hours to pass, they will.
-If you design the hours — instead of checking your phone, watching endless television, having incessant conversations with others, or sleeping in — you will find the time.
-All you need is one hour spent in creative mode.
+If you carve out and design the hours — instead of reacting to them — you will find the time.
+All you need is one hour spent in creative mode a week to start.
 One hour spent focused on nothing else but that which makes your heart dance.
-Only then, will you discover that time bends and you have more hours in a day than you realize.
+Only then will you discover that time bends and you have more hours in a day than you realize.
 Hours spent creating are the richest, most luxurious, and soul nourishing of the day and they will have a powerful and transformative effect on you.

 #2 Create the Conditions